 During those years I also enlisted in the military when I was not on medication, not surprisingly I didn’t fulfill my contract and was discharged in January of 2008.
 In 2009 I stopped taking the medication I was on at the time and never looked back.
 That was the psychological journey and intertwined with it was a spiritual one…

 For eight years I studied Catholicism and after that August night in 1996 I found myself praying to God to take away the bad things that imprisoned my mind, the events, the memories and the thoughts that followed after.
 Unanswered were those prayers and the many prayers that would follow in consecutive years.
-Little did I know at that time that I was whispering to no one, but myself.
+Little did I know at the time that I was whispering to no one, but myself.

 By 2003 I had completed my final step into being a full member of the Roman Catholic Church.
 I had been confirmed before a bishop and my local church community, the third and final sacrament.
 However, by then my doubt in that religion had already begun to grow and by 2005 I found myself seeking spiritual enlightenment from different directions, mostly the Far East.

 I absorbed as much information as I could, but of all the religions and spiritual paths that I encountered, none of them interested me as much as Buddhism.
 While I no longer considered myself Christian of any denomination, I did still hold to the belief in God, at least in my perception of God.

 In the summer of 2006, my faith in Christianity returned and I started going to church again, I started wearing pro-Catholic t-shirts, I branded a cross on my arm as a permanent reminder, went on a missionary trip and I became what I would call a fundamentalist if ever I was one.